SAP-samples/xsa-cap-migration-using-basextn/README.md

 3. Next, log in to your Cloud Foundry account using the following steps:

-   - Open a new terminal in the Business Application Studio
+   - Open a new terminal in the SAP Business Application Studio
    - Run the command `cf login -a < API_URL >` and input your username and password

 5. Right click on the mtar file inside mta_archives folder and select `Deploy MTA Archive`.